elastic/kibana/rfcs/text/0014_notification_service.md

 #### Notification Status
 The delivery mechanism handles Notification status change performed by Kibana UI.
-Every notification has a different status for every user.
+Notification statuses are tracked separately for every user.
 Supported notification statuses:
 - `is_read: boolean`
 - `is_pinned: boolean`